 Each applicant is assessed on merit, financial need, expected outcomes, and long-term impact to the individual or institution.
 Trip duration, which could span days to weeks, will be based on the applicant’s goals and the work-related timeline; therefore, the amount of the awards will vary.

-Qualifying applicants must be early career professionals (post-doctoral researcher, research scientist, or senior students) engaged at an accredited U.S. college, university, or institution in a big data-related field or application area in the South region.
+Qualifying applicants must be early career professionals (faculty, post-doctoral researcher, research scientist, or senior students) engaged at an accredited U.S. college, university, or institution in a big data-related field or application area in the South region.

 Learn more about our previous cycles of the PEPI-G program: